-In the test phase, subjects were presented with six test panels in random order with the non-target aliens thinking of POR or nothing (for an example, see Fig. 10).
+In the test phase, subjects were presented with six test panels with the nontarget aliens thinking of POR or nothing (for an example, see Fig. 10).
 The order of test panels was randomized.
 In all test questions, the target alien was the rightmost alien in the chain.
-As in Experiments 2 and 3, subjects were asked to estimate in how many of ten situations the target alien would probably think of POR given the thoughts of the other aliens.
+As in Experiments 2 and 3, subjects were asked to estimate in how many of 10 situations the target alien would probably think of POR given the thoughts of the other aliens.